-10.1 Notice of Hearing
+10.1 NOTICE OF HEARING

-CFP Board must hold a hearing in any case presented to the DEC if Respondent, CFP BoardEnforcement Counsel, DEC Counsel, or the DEC requests a hearing. -The Hearing Panel may hold the hearing in person, by telephone, or by video conference.
-If a hearing is not requested, then the DEC maya Hearing Panel must hold a hearing or resolve the matter on the written record. -Not less than 30 calendar days before a hearing, CFP Board Counselthe DEC must deliver a Notice of Hearing that provides the date, place, and time of the hearing, and states whether the parties may appear in person, by telephone, or by video conference.
-Respondent, Respondent's counsel, witnesses, and experts Hearing participants may appear in person or by telephone or video at any in person hearing, and by video or telephone at any video hearing.
+CFP Board must hold a hearing in any case presented to the DEC if Respondent, Enforcement Counsel, DEC Counsel, or the DEC requests a hearing.
+The Hearing Panel may hold the hearing in person or by video conference.
+If a hearing is not requested, then a Hearing Panel must hold a hearing or resolve the matter on the written record.
+Not less than 30 calendar days before a hearing, DEC Counsel must deliver a Notice of Hearing that provides the date, place, and time of the hearing, and states whether the parties may appear in person or by video conference.
+Hearing participants may appear in person or by video at any in person hearing, and by video at any video hearing.
 For good cause shown, DEC Counsel may grant a hearing participant permission to appear by telephone at either an in person hearing or a video hearing, using the video platform provided by CFP Board.
-The Hearing Panel may proceed with the hearing if either Respondent or CFP BoardEnforcement Counsel fails to appear at the hearing.
+The Hearing Panel may proceed with the hearing if either Respondent or Enforcement Counsel fails to appear at the hearing.

-10.2 Continuance of Hearing
+10.2 CONTINUANCE OF HEARING

-CFP Board DEC Counsel may continue a hearing by delivering to Respondent and Enforcement Counsel, not less than 30 calendar days before the revised hearing date; (unless DEC Counsel and the parties agree to an earlier date), a Revised Notice of Hearing.
-A Respondent may deliver a written request for continuance of the hearing that provides good cause for the request.
-CFP Board Counsel may grant or deny the request.
-If CFP Board Counsel denies the request, Enforcement Counsel or Respondent may file a Motion for Continuance of the Hearing, which shallmust be resolved in accordance with Article 9.1.
+DEC Counsel may continue a hearing by delivering to Respondent and Enforcement Counsel, not less than 30 calendar days before the revised hearing date (unless DEC Counsel and the parties agree to an earlier date), a Revised Notice of Hearing.
+Enforcement Counsel or Respondent may file a Motion for Continuance of the Hearing, which must be resolved in accordance with Article 9.1.